The best way to learn typescript is to start using it. Take a .js file and rename it to .ts. (if it has react JSX in it, name it .tsx instead.)

 I would avoid making custom generics until you’re more familiar with the basics, but heres what you do need to know.

 The best way to show you how generics work, is to show you some code of how you would make use one.
-You won’t have to do this part yourself, but this should help explain the next snippet.

 If you plop this into an editor, you won’t get any errors.
 You can pass in any type you want and you won’t get errors.